TomCranitch/dotfiles/README.md

 # Dotfiles

 A collection of dotfiles that I use on my linux install.
+Synced using [yadm](https://github.com/TheLocehiliosan/yadm).